Sholde/mprof/docs/mprof.md

 `MPROF_OPTIONS="--finalize" mprof mpiexec -np 4 ./a.out`
 : Display in addition when each processus call *MPI_Finalize*.

-`mprof --options=finalize mpiexec -np 4 ./a.out`
+`mprof --options=profile mpiexec -np 4 ./a.out`
-: Same as above but we use the command line option to specify the value of environment variable.
+: Specify the option *--profile* of environment variable for the wrapper and generate a file with all profiling information.

 # RETURN